Here are a collection of questions and answers which you may find useful.

 Your case will then be delayed and non-attendance may result in a fee which you may be personally liable for.
 The expert may also be unwilling to offer a further appointment.

 Please arrive at least 10 minutes before your appointment, leaving enough time to park.
 If you arrive late, our expert may not have enough time to see you and you may be charged a fee for the unattended appointment.
+Different arrangements may apply during the Covid-19 pandemic and we will advise you of any special arrangements when we arrange your examination

 You need to bring 2 forms of identification to your examination, one of which should be photographic ID.
+You should also bring your completed questionnaire if you have received one.

 Most, but not all, appointments will involve a physical examination to enable the expert to make an objective assessment of your injuries.
 If you wish, a friend or relative may accompany you during the examination.
 Alternatively, if you are attending the appointment alone but would still like a friend or relative to be present, please make the expert aware of this in advance.